nguyenquyhy/Flight-Tracker-StreamDeck/docs/USERGUIDE.md

 ![Sample NAV/COM buttons](sample_custom_gauge.png)

+There are 2 types of generic gauge at the moment: Simple and Custom.
+Simple allows you to display a value in an arc gauge while Custom allows you to display up to 2 values with customizable colors.

+###### Common Parameters

-- `Minimal value` and `Maximum value` are compulsory, indicating the range of the `Display value`.
+- `Minimum` and `Maximum` indicate the range of the `Display value`.
+You can input a number or a SimConnect variable in those fields.

+###### Notes for Simple Gauge

+- `Sub value` shows a small number below the main display value.
+In my example for Indicated Altitude, the inches of MG displayed by adding `KOHLSMAN_SETTING_HG` to this setting.

+###### Notes for Custom Gauge

-- Having a `Minimal value` greater than the `Maximum value` will flip the way the value resolves on the graph (see two trim gauges above).
+- Having a `Minimum` greater than the `Maximum value` will flip the way the value resolves on the graph (see two trim gauges above).
-- You may enter `Use Absolute Value for Value Text` on a `custom` type gauge, which will display the value without a negative if one would show up (right column trim gauges, for example).
+- Setting `Display absolute value` to 'Yes' will display the value without a negative sign (e.g. right column trim gauges).
-- The gauge may be cusom color coded, and knows basic colors from [system.drawing.colors](https://docs.microsoft.com/en-us/dotnet/api/system.drawing.color?view=net-5.0#properties).
+- The gauge may be cusom color coded, and knows basic colors from [System.Drawing.Colors](https://docs.microsoft.com/en-us/dotnet/api/system.drawing.color?view=net-5.0#properties).
   - The default custom gauge that displays is color coded like the fuel gauge and has all the properties in it for a generic 2 tank aircraft.
-- You can adjust the thickness of the bar by adjusting `Chart Thickness` in the custom section.
-- You can adjust the chevron size by adjusting `Chart Chevron Size` in the custom section.
+- `Chevron Size` and `Thickness` allows you to further customize the display.
-- If you do not specify a header for a value in the top or bottom, it won't show that respective value or chevron.
-If you want a blank chevron, simply put a blank space in, it will recognize that.
+- If you do not input `Header` or `Bottom Header`, the respective value and chevron won't show up.
+If you want a blank chevron, simply put a blank space in header fields.
-- There is now a concept of a `Sub Display value`.
-In my example for Indicated Altitude, the inches of MG displayed by adding `KOHLSMAN_SETTING_HG` to that setting.

 #### Custom Images